jackd/jackd.github.io/_posts/2025-11-11-rent-forever.md

 - after the acquisition cost has been paid, $60,000 is left for a deposit;
 - they get a 30 year bank loan for the outstanding $500,000 at 6.5%;
 - the property appreciates in value at 3.5% per year; and
-- maintenance, insurance, and other ongoing costs total to $2,500 in the first year, increasing by 3% per year.
+- maintenance, insurance, council rates, and other ongoing costs total to $2,500 in the first year, increasing by 3% per year.

 In the renting case: